sr4918/MDML-finalProject/README.md

-#MDML Final Project 2019
+# MDML Final Project 2019
-##Associating Features of Game Play with Improved Executive Function Using Lasso Regression
+## Associating Features of Game Play with Improved Executive Function Using Lasso Regression
-###Corinne Brenner & Sameen Reza
+### Corinne Brenner & Sameen Reza

-##Getting Started
+## Getting Started
 This repository contains the code used to import and clean a complex dataset, aggregated data which we are able to share, the code to analyse aggregated data, and code to visualize elements of the data and analysis.

+A video to help you understand the game is available [here](https://vimeo.com/366276953).

-##Data sources
+## Data sources
 This repository does not contain the raw data, but you can review the data assembly, preprocessing, and many cleaning steps in the 'script' folder.
 There are 2 sources of messy data:
  * A set of game log files for a digital game that is used to train executive function ("All You Can E.T., abbreviated AYCET; ), and